 Sleep is such an integral part of children's health and well-being.
 It affects every aspect of their daily lives, at both home and at school.
 As it relates to school, sleep deprivation negatively effects academic performance and school behavior.
 More specifically, it leads to lower grades, inability to concentrate, decreased memory, lower energy, decreased mood, poor judgement, decreased efficiency, and increased anxiety and absences due to illness.

-Dr. Roban provides daycare centers, preschools, elementary schools, middle schools, high school and colleges a full offering of healthy sleep workshops and curriculum for students, teachers, administrators and parents.
-These educational sleep services can be offered as in-school or after school assemblies and healthy sleep workshops, remote video conferencing sleep workshops, the Solve Our Sleep Healthy Sleep Curriculum as part of the school's health and wellness curriculum, and PTA/PTO healthy sleep events for parents.
+Dr. Roban provides daycare centers, preschools, elementary schools, middle schools, high school and colleges a full offering of healthy sleep workshops and curriculum for students, teachers, administrators, counselors, nurses, school support staff, and parents.
+These educational sleep services can be offered as in-school or after school assemblies and healthy sleep workshops, remote video conferencing sleep workshops, the Solve Our Sleep Healthy Sleep Curriculum as part of the school's health and wellness curriculum, and PTA/PTO healthy sleep events for parents, and professional development workshops for teachers.
 Dr. Roban can also offer book readings/signings of Devin & Evan Sleep From 8-7 and Devin & Evan Play Fortnite 'Til 11 as part of or separate from these services.
 Contact Dr. Roban at 646-504-9448 for more information.

 *Only 35% of the US adult population gets the recommended 8 hours of sleep each night

 *76% of adults want to learn how to improve their sleep

 *Sleep deprivation is estimated to cost companies over 100 billion annually in lost production, medical expenses, and sick leave